Start with the source, not the export

 - Create accessible templates for Word, PowerPoint, and InDesign.

 - Train authors in the basics: headings, alt text, tables, meaningful links.
+See our training options.

 - Put a quality check in the publishing sign-off for every document.